tgu/RosSwift/README.md

 ## Master

 The package include ``roscore``  that is a swift implementation of the ros master.
+The master advertises its presense with Bonjour on Apple devices and with Avahi on Linux devices.
+A client initialization of Ros will search for the master unless the url is specified with remapping ``ros = Ros(name: "phone", remappings: ["__master":"http://10.0.1.23:11311"])``  or with the environment variable ``ROS_MASTER_URI``

 ## Example